CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/06-Setup-FsLogix.md

   - Connectivity method: **Public endpoint(selected networks)**

-  >**Note:** This will make sure that your storage account is not accesable from public network making it more secure.
+  >**Note:** This will make sure that your storage account is not accessible from public network making it more secure.

   - Virtual network subscription: *Select the default subscription*.